FabMo/FabMo-Updater/README.md

 The default location for the updater configuration file is `/opt/fabmo/config/updater.json` - if this file or the parent directory does not exist, they will be created the first time the updater is started -- it will then need to be started again.
 The configuration file can be edited manually, but should not be modified while the updater is running.
 The updater uses and relies on a number of other files in the `/opt/fabmo` directory.
 Code that manages configuration can be found in the `/fabmo-updater/config` directory.

 ## First Launch
 The updater has been designed in anticipation of running on additional _os_'s and _platform_'s.
 On first launch, the updater will attempt to detect the system on which it is running.
 The _os_ is detected reliably using functions internal to node.js, but the _platform,_ which corresponds to the specific hardware system on which the software is run, is determined by inference from features available at the time of launch.
-(The code to do this is found in `updater.js`) Examples of platforms might be `raspberry-pi` for the Raspberry Pi, or `beaglboneblack` for the TI BeagleBone Black.
-At the time of this writing, only the `raspberry-pi` platform is available.

 ## Design Specifics

 ### Web Interface
 A web interface is provided, which is by convention hosted on a port that is one higher than the port of the engine.
 The default port for the FabMo engine is 80, so the default port for the updater is 81, unless changed.
-The web interface of the updater is meant to be informative and simple to use, but ideally, update functionality for normal users can be simply initiated and monitored through the engine.  (fabmo.js provides functions to this effect)
+The web interface of the updater is meant to be informative and simple to use, but ideally, update functionality for normal users can be simply initiated and monitored through the engine.

 Here, a "simple" update interface is provided that just applies the latest update version and exits, providing a full-screen spinner and message.
 This interface also can be accessed by redirecting to the appropriate url, `/do_update`